 Yale has created a classification system that divides Yale Data into three types, depending on their importance, sensitivity, and potential for misuse.
 Refer to Policy 1604 Data Classification Policy for definitions and examples of High Risk Data, Moderate Risk Data, and Low Risk Data.

-All Data Users are responsible for understanding Yale’s data classifications, applying the classifications to the Yale Data under their control, and implementing the minimum security standards for each classification.
+All Data Users are responsible for understanding Yale’s data classifications, applying the classifications to the Yale Data under their control, and implementing the Minimum Security Standards (MSS) for each classification.

 Departments should assist Data Users within the department in understanding the security level of data to which the Data User has and will require access.